Herbert Raphael: Town planner

 In the 1890s he was living at Havering Court, Havering Road, Havering-atte-Bower, about 3 mi north of Romford, Essex.
 From 1897, he owned Gidea Hall (demolished 1930) in Essex, which estate consisted of 480 acre.
 Later, he lived at Allestree Hall, Derby, where he gave a Memorial Hall to the village.

 Raphael began to develop his estate as Gidea Park from 1910 into a garden suburb, now known as Romford Garden Suburb, with two other MPs.
 The suburb started in 1911 Romford as an exhibition to showcase the work of some of the most eminent architects of the day, such as Clough Williams-Ellis and Charles Robert Ashbee, prominent in the Arts and Crafts Movement.
 The idea was to demonstrate new ideas in town planning.
 Raphael Park and Raphael Avenue in the suburb are named after him.

 War service

 Raphael held a commission in the 1st Volunteer Battalion, Essex Regiment at the beginning of the twentieth century.
-Soon after the outbreak of World War I, Raphael enlisted as private in the 24th Sportsman's Battalion, Royal Fusiliers.
-In June 1915 he was granted a commission as a major and raised the 18th (Service) Battalion (Arts & Crafts), the King's Royal Rifle Corps at Gidea Park.
+Soon after the outbreak of World War I, Raphael enlisted as private in the 24th (Service) Battalion, Royal Fusiliers (2nd Sportsmen's).
+In June 1915 he was granted a commission as a major and raised the 18th (Service) Battalion, King's Royal Rifle Corps (Arts and Crafts) at Gidea Park.
 Later in the same year he raised the 23rd (Reserve) Battalion of the regiment from the depot companies of the 18th Battalion, and served in turn as second-in-command of each unit.
 Later in the war he was Assistant Provost Marshal at Folkestone, Kent.